Breadcrumb

 (January 2, 2024 - December 31, 2024)

-This is a pilot project funded by the Gunvor and Josef Anér Foundation.
+This pilot project was funded by the Gunvor and Josef Anér Foundation.
 The project explores the combination of Utopian Stories and Storyline as didactic tools in an intervention with a high school class to engage students in thinking about the future.

 Education for Resilience and Sustainability